thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 ```
 User: Hey beautiful
 System: Hello World
-User: What did I call you when I said hello"
+User: What did I call you when I said hello
 ```

 Now the system can respond